TheLastofDeadIns/Scaling-efficient-monosemantic-experts-in-transformers-with-tensor-decompositions/README.md

 # Scaling Efficient Monosemantic Experts in Transformers with Tensor Decompositions

 Course paper, HSE Faculty of Computer Science.
-Supervisor: S. A. Kudryashov · Co-supervisor: M. V. Rakhuba

-## What this is

 Mixture-of-Experts layers are proposed as a route to interpretable models, on the argument that scaling the expert count makes individual experts monosemantic.
 That